TobiasKb96/AI_Project_CDC26BB/README.md

 For the dataset download the words.tgz & ascii.tgz file from https://fki.tic.heia-fr.ch/
 Move the contents of words.tgz into data/img and the contents of ascii.tgz to data/gt

-**CRNN** = Convolutional Recurrent Neural Network spezialized in deep learning architecture and designed to handle tasks like handwriting recognition - CRNN processes entire text lines.
+**CRNN** = Convolutional Recurrent Neural Network specialized in deep learning architecture and designed to handle tasks like handwriting recognition - CRNN processes entire text lines.
 The three main components our the CRNN architecture we used are as following:

 **1. CNN:**